The Memorial Service for Didi April 30, 1978

 Didi was always there again when we came home.

-And when we were away there were always the wonderful letters from Didi, filled with clippings and gossip and all kinds
+And when we were away there were always the wonderful letters from Didi, filled with clippings and gossip and all

-were something we looked forward to.
+from home were something we looked forward to.

 Didi was always there for us.
 She was always there to talk to, to reminisce with, to advise, to criticize - and she could

 criticize us, believe me - but finally always to praise us.
 She was always there.
-She was there for me as a child, she was
+She was there for me as a child, she

-come home and Didi would be there to talk to and tell about it.
+would come home and Didi would be there to talk to and tell about it.
 So Didi, I think, has always been there for us.

-Didi’s life, of course, as we all know, was a very long life.
-She was born in 1882 and for the younger members of
+Didi's life, of course, as we all know, was a very long life.
+She was born in 1882 and for the younger members of the

-the family that is a very distant time.
+family that is a very distant time.
 A time without telephones, without radio, without television, without cars, without

 planes.
 It seems very, very distant and yet she was a link to that time.
 She made that time terribly real for us with her